 Feinstein (Dianne) Elementary School is a public elementary school in San Francisco.
-The principal of Feinstein (Dianne) Elementary School is Michelle Chang, whose e-mail is email@example.com.
-518 students go to Feinstein (Dianne) Elementary School and identify primarily as Unspecified, Hispanic, and Filipino.
+The principal of Feinstein (Dianne) Elementary School is Michelle Chang, whose e-mail is firstname.lastname@example.org.
+518 children attend Feinstein (Dianne) Elementary School and identify primarily as Unspecified, Hispanic, and Filipino.
 27% of the Feinstein (Dianne) Elementary School students have "limited English proficiency."
 29% of the 518 students here get reduced lunch prices.
-The student to teacher ratio at Feinstein (Dianne) Elementary School is 17:1.
+The ratio of students to teachers at Feinstein (Dianne) Elementary School is 17:1.
 St. Cecilia Elementary School is one of the nearest elementary schools.

 - Ceramics sculpture